 Each peptide segment mirrors native GLP-1 with small substitutions that fend off the DPP-4 enzyme.
 It’s made via recombinant DNA technology, so it’s synthetic but designed to echo an endogenous signal.

 Regulatory status is straightforward: FDA-approved since 2014 for adults with type 2 diabetes, prescription-only.
 In 2020, its label expanded to include reduction of major adverse cardiovascular events, based on REWIND.
-It is also approved for pediatric patients aged 10 years and older with type 2 diabetes.
+It is also approved for pediatric patients aged 10+ with type 2 diabetes.
 It is not FDA-approved for weight loss, and average weight changes are modest compared with dedicated obesity medications.
-Want to see what the receptor actually does once activated?

 How the Signal Works